C-Pro/pgdocgen/README.md

 # pgdocgen
 =========

-*WORK IN PROGRESS*

 pgdocgen is a basic documentation generator for Postgresql schemas and PL/PgSQL code.
 * It extracts schema description from `information_schema` tables and uses comments made with `comment on` sql command.
-* It extracts description of stored functions from JavaDoc like format inspired with [HyperSQL](http://projects.izzysoft.de/trac/hypersql)
+* It extracts description of stored functions from JavaDoc like format inspired by [HyperSQL](http://projects.izzysoft.de/trac/hypersql)

 Comment format example:
 ```